 The corn god(left) and the rain god.
 Chac, drawing from the Madrid Codex (Codex Tro-Cortesianus), one of the Mayan sacred books; in the Museo de America, Madrid.

-Dresden Codex, one of the few collections of pre-Columbian Mayan hieroglyphic texts known to have survived the book burnings by the Spanish clergy during the 16th century (others include the Madrid, Paris, and Grolier codies).
-It contains astronomical calculations eclipse-prediction tables, the synodical period of Venus of exceptions accuracy.
+Dresden Codex, one of the few collections of pre-Columbian Maya hieroglyphic texts known to have survived the book burnings by the Spanish clergy during the 16th century.

-There are many, many questions that still exist about the Mayans, and their way of life.
-The more we learn about the Mayans, the more they are becoming appreciated as an evolved civilization.
+There are many, many questions that still exist about the Maya, and their way of life.
+The more we learn about the Maya, the more they are becoming appreciated as an evolved civilization.